Vachel Lindsay: Poetry as performance

 His best-known poem, "The Congo," exemplified his revolutionary aesthetic of sound for sound's sake.
 It imitates the pounding of the drums in the rhythms and in onomatopoeic nonsense words.
 At parts, the poem ceases to use conventional words when representing the chants of Congo's indigenous people, relying just on sound alone.

 Lindsay's extensive correspondence with the poet W. B. Yeats details his intentions of reviving the musical qualities of poetry as they were practiced by the ancient Greeks.
 Because of his identity as a performance artist and his use of American midwestern themes, Lindsay became known in the 1910s as the "Prairie Troubador."

-In the final twenty years of his life, Lindsay was one of the best known poets in the U.S. His reputation enabled him to befriend, encourage and mentor other poets, such as Langston Hughes and Sara Teasdale.
+In the final twenty years of his life, Lindsay was one of the best known poets in the U.S. His reputation enabled him to befriend, encourage, and mentor other poets, such as Langston Hughes and Sara Teasdale.
 His poetry, though, lacked elements which encouraged the attention of academic scholarship, and, after his death, he became an obscure figure.

 Attitudes towards race

 Most contemporaries acknowledged Lindsay's intention to be an advocate for African-Americans.
-This intention was particularly evident in the 1918 poem "The Jazz Birds", praising the war efforts of African-Americans during World War I, an issue to which the vast majority of the white US seemed blind.
+This intention was particularly evident in the 1918 poem "The Jazz Birds," praising the war efforts of African-Americans during World War I, an issue to which the vast majority of the white US seemed blind.
 Additionally, W.E.B.
-Du Bois hailed Lindsay's story "The Golden-Faced People" for its insights into racism.
-Lindsay saw himself as anti-racist not only in his own writing but in his encouragement of a writer he credited himself with discovering: Langston Hughes, who, while working as a busboy at a Washington, D.C. restaurant where Lindsay ate, gave Lindsay copies of his poems.
+Du Bois hailed Lindsay's story, "The Golden-Faced People," for its insights into racism.
+Lindsay saw himself as anti-racist not only in his own writing, but also in his encouragement of Langston Hughes, a writer Lindsay credited himself with discovering.
+Hughes worked as a busboy at a Washington, D.C. restaurant where Lindsay ate, and had given Lindsay copies of his poems.

 However, many contemporaries and later critics have contended over whether a couple of Lindsay's poems should be seen as homages to African and African-American music, as perpetuation of the "savage African" stereotype, or as both.
-DuBois, before reading and praising "the Golden-Faced People," wrote in a review of Lindsay's "Booker T. Washington Trilogy" that "Lindsay knows two things, and two things only, about Negroes: The beautiful rhythm of their music and the ugly side of their drunkards and outcasts.
+DuBois, before reading and praising "The Golden-Faced People," wrote in a review of Lindsay's "Booker T. Washington Trilogy" that "Lindsay knows two things, and two things only, about Negroes: The beautiful rhythm of their music and the ugly side of their drunkards and outcasts.
 From this poverty of material he tries now and then to make a contribution to Negro literature. ...
 It goes without saying that he only partially succeeds."
 Added DuBois: "Mr. Lindsay knows little of the Negro, and that little is dangerous."
 DuBois also criticized "The Congo," which has been the most persistent focus of the criticisms of racial stereotyping in Lindsay's work.